Nianyi-GSND-Projects/GSND-5130-GP3/Final Report/Final Report.typ

 	) <table:accent-results>

 	All _p_-values are greater than 0.1.

+	=== Conclusion

-	We could then conclude that American people do not show phonological preferences on accent when reading foreign names.
+	- American people do not show phonological preferences on accent when reading foreign names.

 	== Consonant